clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 9: New VM Enable storage dialog box

 #.
-Step 5 of the wizard will show you the selections you have made and give
+Step 5 of the `New VM` wizard displays the selections you made and allows
-   you the ability to customize the configuration before running the installation.
-Select the `Customize configuration before install` check-box and then select the :guilabel:`Finish` button.
+   you to customize the configuration before running the installation.
+Select the `Customize configuration before install` checkbox and select the :guilabel:`Finish` button as shown in Figure 10.

    .. figure:: figures/virtmgr/virt-manager-10.png
       :scale: 100%